-Thankfully there are some ways that you can counterbalance that.
-Driving at lower speeds (less than 65mph) and avoiding sudden acceleration or braking will both help to make your fuel last longer.
-As will ensuring that your tyres are inflated to the correct level and removing any unnecessary weight on your roof by way of a bike rack or roof box.
+Thankfully, there are some ways that you can counterbalance that.
+Driving at lower speeds (less than 65mph) and avoiding sudden acceleration or braking will both help make your fuel last longer.
+It’s also important to ensure that your tyres are inflated to the correct level and that remove any unnecessary weight on your roof such as bike racks or roof boxes.

 Prepare for the school run

 If that morning commute involves the school run, then there are a few things to bear in mind to help keep your kids safe and secure.